matifanger/simple-docker-monitor/README.md

 ## Bugs
 - [ ] When changing the name of the container, it is not immediate upon refresh
+- [ ] Logo is not loading when deploying via Dockerfile
+- [ ] CPU and RAM cards overflows if container name is too large

 ## 📝 License